Darginec05/Yoopta-Editor/CONTRIBUTING.md

 ### DOs

-- be kind and respectful, we use inclusive, gender neutral language (for example `they/them` instead of `guy/man`)
+- be kind and respectful to others
 - use inline comments to explain your suggestions
 - use inline suggestions to propose changes